 Working with External Examiners

-The primary contact for External Examiners throughout their tenure will be the programme teams who are responsible for setting examinations board dates and moderation timelines in liaison with their Externals.
-These arrangements are overseen by the Programme Conveners and supported by the Department Administrators as outlined in the guidelines document below:
+The primary contact for External Examiners throughout their tenure are the programme teams.
+They are responsible for setting examinations board dates and moderation timelines in liaison with their Externals.
+These arrangements are overseen by the Programme Conveners and supported by the Programme Administrators as outlined in the guidelines document below:

 Nominating New External Examiners

 New External Examiners are nominated by the Programme Board and are approved by the Deputy Provost, acting with the delegated authority of the Learning, Teaching and Quality Committee.

 The Programme Convener must ensure that the proposed candidate meets the University suitability criteria for the role and seek approval from the Head of Department/Director of School (or a nominated officer) in the first instance.

 Candidates for the External Examiner confirm their suitability for the role by completing the Eligibility Form.